 As we strolled through the exhibit, we couldn’t help acknowledging award-winning designer, Hagar Alembik, founder of Alembika.
 She’s our own woman dressing women!
 Last spring, during Tel Aviv Fashion Week 2023, Hagar Alembik won the prestigious Lifetime Achievement Award for making a global impact throughout her 25 year fashion career.
 She was also recognized for being one of the most successful Israeli fashion designers and exporters in the world.

 Since 2005, Hagar has developed her own design language to empower individuals with a personal expression and freedom to feel confident and beautiful just as they are.
-Her creations are available in thousands of boutiques around the world: USA, Australia, Belgium, Canada, England, France, Germany, Holland, Ireland, Italy and Spain as well as on Alembika.com
+Her creations are available in thousands of boutiques around the world: USA, Australia, Belgium, Canada, England, France, Germany, Holland, Ireland, Italy and Spain as well as on Alembika.com.

 Celebrating Women Dressing Women

-Celebrate Women’s History All-Month-Long in an Alembika’s Female Leader Tee!
+Celebrate Women’s History any time in an Alembika’s Female Leader Tee!
 The shirt says “Female Leader Wanted” in Hebrew (we concur!).
 Our empowered design is modeled by #AlembikaWomen, all leaders in their own right.
 This relaxed, oversized pullover feels more luxe than basic in soft-yet-substantial pure cotton.
 It washes beautifully, too.
 Clean crew neck, long sleeves with cuff detail, and cute little side slits.

-For all of you museum-goers
+For all of you museum-goers …

 Great article about the Met and women’s fashion.
 You are all on the cusp of the 21st Century!
 Thank you